Bree Turner

-Bree Nicole Turner (born March 10, 1977) is an American actress and dancer; she is best known for her role as Rosalee Calvert on Grimm.
+Bree Nicole Turner (born March 10, 1977) is an American actress and dancer; she is best known for her roles in several major motion pictures in films like My Best Friend’s Wedding, Austin Powers: The Spy Who Shagged Me, American Pie 2, The Wedding Planner, Just My Luck and Firehouse Dog, as well as her series regular role as Rosalee Calvert on Grimm.

 Early life

 Turner was born March 10, 1977, in Palo Alto, California and grew up in Alamo, California.
+Her maternal grandparents immigrated from Australia to Palo Alto, California in the 1910s.
 Her father is former NFL linebacker Kevin Turner.
 In 1995, she graduated from Monte Vista High School in Danville, California, where she was voted 1994 Homecoming Queen.
 She then attended King's College London and University of California, Los Angeles.

 Career

 Turner landed her first speaking role in Deuce Bigalow: Male Gigolo.
-That same year, she was cast on MTV's late night anthology series, Undressed.
-She also did TV commercials for Gap "Khaki Country" and "Khaki-a-go-go," and for Dr. Pepper.
+That same year, she was cast on MTV's late night anthology series Undressed.
+She also did TV commercials for Gap "Khaki Country" and "Khaki-a-go-go," and for Dr Pepper.

 Turner was a background dancer in feature films as The Big Lebowski (1998), She's All That (1999) and Austin Powers: The Spy Who Shagged Me (1999).
 She had roles in The Wedding Planner (2001), Joe Dirt (2001), American Pie 2 (2001), and the starring role of head cheerleader in Bring It On Again (2004).

 Turner has also appeared in independent films, including the musical and romantic drama True Vinyl (2000) and the wrestling drama Backyard Dogs.

 Turner has worked in television, with recurring roles on the UPN sitcom Moesha, the ABC sitcom Spin City, the CBS drama Cold Case, guest starred on the UPN drama Sex, Love & Secrets and starred in the pilot episode ("Incident On and Off a Mountain Road") of Showtime's horror/thriller series Masters of Horror.

 Turner has also acted on stage, playing Ivy in The Pages of My Diary I'd Rather Not Read at Hudson Mainstage Theater in Los Angeles in January 2003.

 As of 2017, Turner finished her sixth season on the NBC drama series Grimm, portraying the character Rosalee Calvert.
 The part was a recurring role in season 1, moving to the main cast from season 2 onwards.

 Personal life

 In 2008, Turner married orthopedic surgeon Justin Saliman at the Casa Del Mar hotel in Santa Monica, California.
-They have a daughter named Stella Jean (born June 29, 2010), and a son named Dean (born September 12, 2012).
+They have a daughter and a son.
 In March 2018, Turner filed for divorce citing irreconcilable differences.